Ulverston Victoria High School: Sport

 The school's most notable sporting achievements include winning the BSOA Large Secondary School Orienteering crown for 19 of the last 21 years.
 The orienteering team came back from the 2017 World Schools Orienteering Championship with a silver medal for the junior girls team and individual gold and silver medals for Year 9 pupil, Merryn Stangroom.

 Music

 UVHS Swing Band won the national SSAT competition for function bands in 2013, headlining at the Liverpool Echo Arena.
 The band has recorded 2 CDs with the Royal Marines and has also appeared live on Blue Peter as well as on Classic FM, Radio 2 and Radio Cumbria.
 In 2018 they played at Disneyland Paris on Bastille day.

-The Wind Band consists of between 90 and 100 players aged from 11-18.
+The Wind Band consists of between 90 and 100 players aged from 11 to 18.
 The band regularly tours abroad, including Italy, Spain, Czech Republic, Germany, Austria, France, Belgium, Luxembourg, Salzburg and the Netherlands.
 In 2014 they performed a live concert on Dutch TV and have also appeared live on Belgian and Spanish TV in the past as well as Czech and British radio.

 Richard Butler, head of music, was awarded an MBE in the New Years Honours list 2018.